 Studies have shown that every dollar spent on behavioral health services saves four to six dollars on physical health care treatment.
 Health care facilities understand this and support changes to expand the care available for mental health patients.
 However, in the meantime, architects can design for better mental health care in the facilities they’re working on.

 At HMC Architects, we have decades of experience in healthcare emergency department design.
 We build upon that experience with current research on mental health issues, and continue to work with our clients on providing the best design solutions for mental health care in emergency rooms.
 To learn more about these design strategies, contact HMC Architects today.
-To discuss how your facility can benefit from incorporating a care plan for mental health patients into your design, email Chief Practice Officer Kirk Rose or Project Leader Shahrzad Memar directly.
+To discuss how your facility can benefit from incorporating a care plan for mental health patients into your design, email Chief Practice Officer Kirk Rose directly.